sandesh034/classX_LMS/README.md

    Update `.env` with your database credentials.

-5. Start the server:
+4. Start the server:

    ```sh
    npm start
    ```

-6. Access the application at `http://localhost:8000`.
+5. Access the application at `http://localhost:8000`.

+## Deployment

+The backend system is hosted on render.
+[Link](https://classx-lms.onrender.com/api/v1/course/list).
+Refer the routing within the repository for further endpoints.

 ## Contributing

 We welcome contributions to improve ClassX LMS.
 To contribute: